 Following heart surgery or hospitalization for a heart-related problem, you may benefit from cardiac rehabilitation at NYU Langone’s Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center inpatient program.
 Your need for this service depends on your medical condition and your physical ability.

 For most patients, care starts at NYU Langone’s Tisch Hospital, where you receive rehabilitation to help you become well enough to return home.
-Those who still require intensive rehabilitation after their hospital stay are referred for treatment at the Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center’s inpatient program, which is part of NYU Langone’s Rusk Rehabilitation at the Health Care Center.
+Those who still require intensive rehabilitation after their hospital stay are referred for treatment at the Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center’s inpatient program, which is part of NYU Langone’s Rusk Rehabilitation.

 Our physiatrists—doctors who specialize in rehabilitation medicine—and cardiologists work with you to identify your inpatient rehabilitation needs and treatment goals.
 Based on these objectives, a plan is designed to help you achieve the best possible outcome.